-"Thy city" (9:16); thy holy mountain (9:16) and thy sanctuary (9:17).
+"Thy city" (Daniel 9:16); thy holy mountain (Daniel 9:16) and thy sanctuary (Daniel 9:17).
 Again, Daniel is playing up God's position in the restoration of Israel, not Israel's benefit.
 But the question is "Would God still claim Jerusalem, Zion and His temple, despite the apostasy of the nation?"

-"thy holy mountain" is Mount Zion, where the temple was in Jerusalem, also in 9:20.
+"thy holy mountain" is Mount Zion, where the temple was in Jerusalem, also in Daniel 9:20.

 This verse describes Israel obtaining a negative testimony among the heathen, when God punished His own covenant people for their sins.
 It's a warning to the heathen that God will judge them even more severely if He judges His own people like this.

 9:17 Now therefore, O our God, hear the prayer of thy servant, and his supplications, and cause thy face to shine upon thy sanctuary that is desolate, for the Lord's sake.

 A plea for God to allow His temple at Jerusalem to be rebuilt.
 Eventually it would be.

-9:18 O my God, incline thine ear, and hear; open thine eyes, and behold our desolations, and the city which is called by thy name: for we do not present our supplications before thee for our righteousnesses, but for thy great mercies. "we do not present our supplications before thee for our righteousnesses" Because we have none!
-We have no basis to make such a claim upon since we have no righteousness of our own that is not a filthy rag (Isaiah 53:5 "But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed."). "but for thy great mercies."
-Here's what gets response from God-plead His righteousness, His mercies and His compassion- His grace!
-9:19 O Lord, hear; O Lord, forgive; O Lord, hearken and do; defer not, for thine own sake.
-O my God: for thy city and thy people are called by thy name.
-Daniel's desires of God in this prayer: 1.
-Hear 2.
-Forgive 3.
-Harken and do 4.
-Defer not, or delay not 12.
-Daniel's Third Vision: The Seventy Weeks 9:20-27 9:20 And while I was speaking, and praying, and confessing my sin and the sin of my people Israel, and presenting my supplication before the LORD my God for the holy mountain of my God; The divine response to Daniel's prayer was not long in coming, maybe even quicker than Daniel was expecting.
+9:18 O my God, incline thine ear, and hear; open thine eyes, and behold our desolations, and the city which is called by thy name: for we do not present our supplications before thee for our righteousnesses, but for thy great mercies.

+"we do not present our supplications before thee for our righteousnesses" Because we have none!
+We have no basis to make such a claim upon since we have no righteousness of our own that is not a filthy rag (Isaiah 53:5 "But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed.").

+"but for thy great mercies."
+Here's what gets response from God- plead His righteousness, His mercies and His compassion- His grace!

+9:19 O Lord, hear; O Lord, forgive; O Lord, hearken and do; defer not, for thine own sake, O my God: for thy city and thy people are called by thy name.

+86 Peter Ruckman, Bible Believer's Commentary on Daniel, pages 247-249.

+Daniel's desires of God in this prayer:

+- 1. Hear

+- 2. Forgive

+- 3. Harken and do

+- 4. Defer not, or delay not

+12. Daniel's Third Vision: The Seventy Weeks 9:20-27

+9:20 And whiles I was speaking, and praying, and confessing my sin and the sin of my people Israel, and presenting my supplication before the LORD my God for the holy mountain of my God;

+The divine response to Daniel's prayer was not long in coming, maybe even quicker than Daniel was expecting.